biati-digital/glightbox/README.md

 ## Changelog
+### 2.0.4
+- Fixed some errors when zooming and dragging images
+- Fixed description position not respected when configured globally
+- Fixed local videos not resized correctly when entered fullscreen

 ### 2.0.3
-- Fixed responsive videos not resizing correctly when resizing the window vertically
-- Fixed responsive images not resizing correctly if they have description and the window height is lower that the slide height
-- Fixed youtube video not detected correctly for urls like youtube(-nocookie).com/embed/...
 - New: Zooming images.
 Now you can zoom images on desktop if image is too large
 - New: Now you can also define the slide description using the content of any div you want.
 - New: Replaced png icons with svg and added options to customize them.
+- Fixed responsive videos not resizing correctly when resizing the window vertically
+- Fixed responsive images not resizing correctly if they have description and the window height is lower that the slide height
+- Fixed youtube video not detected correctly for urls like youtube(-nocookie).com/embed/...

 ### 2.0.2
+- New: [Plyr player](https://plyr.io/), we have changed to this player so that way only one api is managed instead of 3
+- New: Added tabindex accesibility to loop the controls with the tab key
+- New: Inside inline content you can close the lightbox by adding the class **gtrigger-close** to any element
 - Fixed StartAt not taking specified index
 - Removed JWPlayer because that player implemented some restrictions unless you pay for a license
 - Improved mobile touch events, swipe, move, zoom, etc.
 - Changed: Youtube now by default uses youtube-nocookie.com, you can enable cookies in the config with youtube.nocookie to false
-- New: [Plyr player](https://plyr.io/), we have changed to this player so that way only one api is managed instead of 3
-- New: Added tabindex accesibility to loop the controls with the tab key
-- New: Inside inline content you can close the lightbox by adding the class **gtrigger-close** to any element
 - Removed option videosHeight.
 The height is automatic depending the video width and ratio.
 - Removed Gulp and replaced for pure nodejs scripts
 - Improved documentation